 Now doesn't that just roll off the tongue with so much ease?
-Fits like a glove doesn't it?
-It's like the word itself was tailor made for this show.
-And perhaps that word is all that's needed to sum up this series.
+Fits like a glove don't it?
+It's like the word itself was tailor-made for this show.
+And perhaps that word is all that's needed, to sum up this series.

 Now the setup for this season isn't all that bad, in fact, it's a traditional one that, if done right, can be quite rewarding to watch unfold.
-It's the classic clash of ideals and survival, where opposition reach a breaking point of unreachable compromise.
+It's the classic clash of ideals, where opposition reaches a breaking point of unreachable compromise.
 The end all be all fight where the stakes are set on the highest pedestal.
 A Zero-sum dice roll, where only one side can walk away rewarded.
 These are the kind of stories that litter literature, cinema and TV on constant rotation, but despite that, can still offer up the same thrills and chair-gripping engagement expected from the best of them.
-But despite the long shelf-life that these kind of stories offer, if it's poorly written, no amount of the garnishing and repacking can be done to salvage it.
-And to no one's surprise, Owari no Seraph isn't going to be a show that defy that unspoken rule.
+But even when considering the long shelf-life that these kinds of stories offer, if it's poorly written, no amount of the garnishing and repacking can be done to salvage it.
+And to no one's surprise, Owari no Seraph isn't going to be a show that defies that unspoken rule.

-You see the problem with Seraph isn't the premise or idea, but rather the piss poor execution of it.
-The show just don't seem to have proper comprehension of what is needed of it to make this kind of story work.
-Its ineptitude runs deep into the core foundation of the show, from the garish narrative decisions, to the downright terrible plot conveniences tossed in to bail itself out of a tight squeeze.
-Every turn and corner leads into another questionable writing decision that really exposes the lack of foresight on the part of the creator, and improper planning on the part of the script writers.
-Throughout the show's run-time, this leads to numerous situations where our characters come face to face with death, only to have a last minute dues ex machina tossed in to fish them out of troubled water.
-And this doesn't just happen a few times, it happens on an endless cycle; most notably with our main protagonist MustProtectMyFamily-kun, who inexplicably survives more shit than even what's possible with the aid of basic plot armor.
-Its like he himself becomes the embodiment plot armor, to the point where his existence is met with guaranteed immunity, regardless of consequence.
-This creates some of the most uninspiring character struggle imaginable.
-There is zero tension to a story that goes out of its way to perform back flips around our lead.
+You see, the problem with Seraph isn't the premise or idea, but rather the piss poor execution of it.
+The show just doesn't seem to have the proper comprehension of what is needed for it to make this kind of story work.
+Its ineptitude runs deep into the core foundation of the show, from the garish narrative decisions to the downright terrible plot conveniences tossed in to bail itself out of a tight squeeze.
+Every turn and corner lead into another questionable writing decision that really exposes the lack of foresight on the part of the creator, and improper planning on the part of the scriptwriters.
+Throughout the show's run-time, this leads to numerous situations where our characters come face to face with death, only to have a last-minute dues ex machina tossed in to fish them out of troubled water.
+And this doesn't just happen a few times, it happens in an endless cycle, most notably with our main protagonist MustProtectMyFamily-kun, who inexplicably survives more shit than even what's possible with the aid of basic plot armor.
+It's like he himself becomes the embodiment plot armor, to the point where his existence is met with guaranteed immunity, regardless of consequence.
+This creates some of the most uninspired character struggle imaginable.
+There is zero tension to a story that goes out of its way to perform back flips around its lead.

-But this isn't only limited to him, almost everyone that's given a name and a back-story is automatically in the safe zone, even if they're stabbed through vital organs.
-I can't properly explain this without taking special mention of the show's ending.
-For the sake of avoiding spoilers, just pay attention to the numerous times where our main characters not only live through death marker injuries, but also walk it off like it wasn't that big of deal, it's appalling.
-A spit to the face of proper writing.
+But this isn't only limited to him, almost everyone that's given a name and a back-story is automatically in the safe-zone, even if they're stabbed through vital organs.
+I can't properly explain this without taking a special mention of the show's ending.
+For the sake of avoiding spoilers, just pay attention to the numerous times where our main characters not only live through death marker injuries but also walk it off like it wasn't that big of a deal, it's quite laughable.
 The only ones 'biting the bullet' are characters that are clearly introduced for the sake of dying a few episodes later.
 The moment they're introduced, a death flag is planted smack dab on their forehead.
-It's a old trick that wasn't good in other stories and isn't good now.
+It's an old trick that wasn't good in other stories and isn't good here either.

-As far as the soundtrack goes, most of the content from the 1st season finds itself worked back into this season.
+As far as the soundtrack goes, most of the content from season one finds itself worked back into this season.
 If you liked S1's music score then S2 should suffice.
 However, the opening wasn't as instantaneous as the first.
-It feels more common placed in comparison to the harmonious balance found between the vocals and instruments of the 1st season's.
-Not a bad opening, but not as catchy as bellowing out "I'LL BE THERE, HOLD ON, THEY'LL CHANGE US SOMEHOW, SO WHERE ARE YOU NOWWW?", but it still gets the job done in its own way.
+It feels more commonplace in comparison to the harmonious balance found between the vocals and instruments of the 1st season's musical number.
+Not a bad opening per se, just not as catchy as bellowing out "I'LL BE THERE, HOLD ON, THEY'LL CHANGE US SOMEHOW, SO WHERE ARE YOU NOWWW?", but it still gets the job done in its own way.
 Not singing in the shower level, but hey, music is subjective, so that depends entirely on the listener.

-Owari no Seraph is a show that's either passable or rejected betting on one factor, and that's personal experience.
-Like I've stated in my season 1 review, this anime serves as a gateway title to help you get a little insight into the medium's norm.
-And season 2 only furthers that trend.
+Owari no Seraph is a show that's either passable or outright rejected betting on one factor, and that's personal experience.
+Like I've stated in my season one review, this anime serves as a gateway title to help you get a little insight into the medium's norm and season two only furthers that trend.
 But where the line is drawn is that factor, that personal experience.
-If you've been a active follower of anime for an extended period of time, you've undoubtedly seen numerous of titles that plays out in the exact same order to what Owari offers.
+If you've been an active follower of anime for an extended period of time, you've undoubtedly seen numerous of titles that play out in the exact same order to what Owari offers.
 And from that vast selection, you've probably seen it play out far better as well.
-So with that in mind, this anime isn't made for long time anime viewers, it's made for the bright eyed newcomers who haven't consumed enough of these fast food titles to grow sick of them yet.
+So with that in mind, this anime isn't made for long time anime viewers, it's made for the bright-eyed newcomers who haven't consumed enough of these fast food titles to grow sick of them yet.
 Owari no Seraph can serve as a title to get others into the medium, but as far as those already steadfast in it, I cannot in good conscience recommend this 'John Smith: serial number 28927'.read more

 * Hi there!
 This is my first review, so bear with me if it's badly written or judged.
 Constructive feedback is welcomed. *